smartman1234/Network_Management_System/readme.md

 // 2015-11-03
 * check alarm info function on main     --- ok

+// 2015-11-04
+* debug the "snmp not found"

+* re-organize the snmp info page of 1550
+* re-organize the snmp info page of elink
+* re-organize the snmp info page of egfa

+* add alarm threshold function of 1550
+* add alarm threshold function of elink
+* add alarm threshold function of egfa

 * make the frame of compare 1550, link to main
 * make the frame of compare elink, link to mainpage
 * make the frame of compare egfa, link to main

 * alarm threshold model functon into db 1550
 * alarm threshold model functon into db elink
 * alarm threshold model functon into db egfa
-* debug the "snmp not found"